 According to research, when children can connect over books they’ve read, they’re motivated to read more.
 This means that these children will be more inclined to engage in a math lesson which involves literature.

 Children who enjoy reading will be more likely to have a positive attitude toward learning mathematical concepts and show more engagement when teachers use instruments that they are drawn to: in this case, books.

 Integrating literature in the classroom reduces math anxiety

-When students have math anxiety, their negative feelings tend to push them away from being receptive to really learning concepts in those traditional ways—memorization, rules, formulas, etc.
+When students have math anxiety, their negative feelings tend to push them away from being receptive to really learning math in those traditional ways.

-On the flipside, integrating literature in math lessons can reduce math anxiety—specifically through the way that teachers can relate math to the real world—and teach it in a way to which students will more deeply relate and in turn, comprehend.
+On the flip-side, integrating literature into math can reduce math anxiety—specifically through the way that teachers can relate math to the real world and teach it in a way to which students will more deeply relate.